Cloufield/CTGCatalog/Tools/Drug_discovery/README.md

 - YEAR: 2020
 - DESCRIPTION: a framework to quantify an individual’s common variant enrichment in clinically actionable systems responsive to existing drugs.
 - CITATION: Reay, W. R., Atkins, J. R., Carr, V. J., Green, M. J., & Cairns, M. J. (2020).
 Pharmacological enrichment of polygenic risk for precision medicine in complex disorders.
 Scientific reports, 10(1), 1-12.

+## Reviews&Key_papers
+### A practical guideline of genomics-driven drug discovery in the era of global biobank meta-analysis
+- YEAR: 2022
+- DESCRIPTION: a practical guideline for genomics-driven drug discovery for cross-population meta-analysis, as lessons from the Global Biobank Meta-analysis Initiative (GBMI)
+- CITATION: Namba, S., Konuma, T., Wu, K. H., Zhou, W., Okada, Y., & Global Biobank Meta-analysis Initiative.
+(2022).
+A practical guideline of genomics-driven drug discovery in the era of global biobank meta-analysis.
+Cell Genomics, 2(10), 100190.